microsoft/microsoft-ui-xaml-specs/active/NavigationView/HierarchicalNav/HierarchicalNavigationView.md

 Add a hierarchy of menu items to the NavigationView by
 * binding the MenuItemsSource property to the hierarchical data
-* defining the item template to be a NavigationViewMenuItem, with its Content set to be the label of the menu item, and its its MenuItemsSource property bound to the next level of the hierarchy
+* defining the item template to be a NavigationViewMenuItem, with its Content set to be the label of the menu item, and its MenuItemsSource property bound to the next level of the hierarchy

 This example also demonstrates the Expanding and Collapsing events.
 These events are raised for a menu item with children.